 ---> If you use a lightweight T-shirt knit, the liner will not fray, as knits do not fray.

 ---> This is the only way you can get a liner that will fit well.
-If you buy one, you will not have an exact match to the size of your garment.

 3) Sew the pieces together by hand or even better using a sewing machine